-Estimated cost for our Pre-College Programs is $4,215.
-An additional $250 should be budgeted to cover the cost of books, supplies, and equipment.
+Estimated cost for Portfolio Plus is $4,377.
+An additional $100-$200 should be budgeted to cover the cost of books, supplies, and equipment.
 You will be notified upon acceptance to the program, and a non-refundable deposit will be required to confirm your admission.
 If a student withdraws from the program after classes begin, no portion of tuition will be refunded.

 You will live in one of our secure modern residence houses and participate in organized weekend activities with other members of pre-college programs.
 There are study rooms, kitchenettes, laundry facilities, floor lounges, and a computer lab available for use.
 Program Assistants (PAs) living in the halls provide advice and information, in addition to leading weekend activities and ensuring the rules and regulations of the program are maintained.
 A meal plan will allow you to enjoy a variety of food choices available across the campus.

-1. Completed application form; to download the form, click here.
+1. Completed application form; click here to download the form.